pearcej/cppds/_sources/BasicDS/SimpleBalancedParentheses.rst

 :math:`(5+6)*(7+8)/(4+3)`

 where parentheses are used to order the performance of operations.
-You may also have some experience programming in a language such as Lisp with constructs like
+You may also have some experience programming in a language such as Lisp or Scheme with constructs like:

 ::